Heinzad/heinzad.github.io/_posts/2022-07-12-reseed-identity-with-tsql.md

 The Microsoft documentation shows how to [force the current identity value to a new value] (https://docs.microsoft.com/en-us/sql/t-sql/database-console-commands/dbcc-checkident-transact-sql?view=sql-server-ver16#c-forcing-the-current-identity-value-to-a-new-value) .

 This example shows how to do it repeatedly with dynamic tsql.
-There are several steps we need to work through:
+There are several precautionary steps we need to take:
 - Verify that the column exists on the target table.
-- Verify that the column in question is in fact an identity column before attempting to reseed it.
+- Verify that the column is an identity column before attempting to reseed it.
-- Add 1 to the largest existing id value.
+- Add 1 to the largest existing id value; or
 - If the table is empty, default to the minimum value for the id column's data type (i.e. int or bigint).